Lineup cards

 PNC Park again again

 The bullpen setup in Pittsburgh is great.
 The Orioles are also great.
 That’s a good combo for getting lineup cards.
-Thanks to bullpen catcher Ben Carhart and coach Tim Cossins for this one.
+Thanks to bullpen catcher Ben Carhart and coach Tim Cossins for giving me this one on April 7, 2024.